pivotal/blog/content/post/better-specificity-with-git-switch-and-restore.md

 ## An alternative (or two)

-This does not completely enumerate the operations that `git checkout` can perform.
+This only scratches surface of the operations that `git checkout` can perform.
 But generally, we see that `git checkout` deals with 2 aspects of the Git repository:

   1) Changing `HEAD` to point to a branch or a commit, and
   2) Setting the contents of files.